 Our virtual reality works like this.
 In the present, our virtual reality extends in all directions.
 We are surrounded by unlimited length, width, and depth.
 Our virtual reality also has depth in time.
 Just like Time Machine, we have access to every moment since the time we were conceived.
 That means we are surrounded by memory with unlimited length, width, depth, and time.

-That is how it is - right now.
-If your life were to end right now, you would see it.
-You would see unlimited length, width, depth, and time.
+That is how it is right now.
+If your life were to end right now, you would see memory of unlimited length, width, depth, and time.

 Inside virtual reality we are a focal point within an environment.
 You can think of it as a focal point of awareness inside a computer generated space.
 In afterlife we are not going to be a focal point within a time-space continuum.
 It is true that memory holds unlimited time and space.
 But we are not going to be a point of view anymore.
-At the end of life, our point of view undergoes dimensional change.
-What was formally a point of view within the environment undergoes dimensional change to become the environment.
+At the end of life, our point of view undergoes a change in dimension.
+What was formally a point of view within the environment changes dimension to become the environment.
 Becoming all knowing means an expansion of awareness throughout time and space.
 Afterlife is not life as we know it, in a time space continuum.
-Afterlife is an infinite expansion of awareness throughout space and throughout time.
+Afterlife is an infinite expansion of the mind throughout space and throughout time.

-Nothing needs to happen for this to manifest.
-It is already there.
-Awareness will expand unless restrained.
-Once the restraints are removed, awareness expands infinitely in all directions, including time.
-The fact the person no longer exists in our reality is irrelevant.
-To them, the person inside memory, they are unlimited space and time.
+Nothing needs to happen for this to take place.
+Unlimited time and space is already there.
+The mind will expand.
+Once restraints are removed, the mind expands infinitely in all directions, including time.
+The fact the person no longer exists in our time is irrelevant.
+To them, the person inside memory, they have become unlimited space and time.
 All your family and friends will be there.
 You will be surrounded by love.
 It is going to be great!